dantleech/blog/content/posts/2022-12-18-leaving-berlin.md

 the best of my time here.
 Berlin has a huge amount to offer and I could have made more effort to enjoy it.

-Berlin is full of surprises, I've been living in Weisenßee for almost 5 years and I am still discovering the city and the adjacent fields, parks and ghostly abandoned buildings.
+Berlin is full of surprises, I've been living in Weißensee for almost 5 years and I am still discovering the city and the adjacent fields, parks and ghostly abandoned buildings.
 A few weeks ago I discovered an entire canal.